jneidel/jneidel.com/content/dev/technical-documentation/index.md

 With that the new technical documentation stood.
 But simply creating it isn't all there is to it.

+#### Cleanup

+The source of the migrated data should be cleaned up.
+I marked the old confluence pages as deprecated with a big notice at the top and a link to the new documentation.
+Content deletion or moving it into a dedicated space would also be possibilities.

+While I marked pages a deprecated I found a few new ones!
+They had been created while I wrote the new structure 🙂.
+It happens.
+I let the team know to please use the newly merged structure from now on.

 ### Processes and future work

 Without integrating this new shiny documentation into our existing processes